 This approach had an immediate effect.
 Bottlers began switching from metal containers to plastic, saving untold millions of dollars in capital expenditures that instead flowed to Coke's bottom line.

 Keep Things Simple

-In a perfect world, Roberto commented, everything would fall into one of these three categories.
-Simplicity is the most important key if you want to get ahead.
+In a perfect world, Goizueta commented, everything would fall into one of these three categories.
+Simplicity is key if you want to get ahead.
 Great fortunes are often built on one or two really good ideas.
 Sam Walton's Wal-Mart was all about delivering goods at a lower price with lower costs and increased volume.
 It was revolutionary at the time.

 Disney was about creating great content in animation that was on par with films in mainstream cinema.
-Berkshire Hathaway is about sourcing low-cost capital through insurance subsidiaries and putting it to work in a tax-advantaged way in high-quality businesses that earn big returns on capital.
-Understand your central, organizing ideas and goals if you want to be successful.
-Otherwise, you may find yourself simply reacting to events all day, accomplishing little besides maintenance.
+Berkshire Hathaway is about sourcing low-cost capital through insurance subsidiaries; then, its goal is to put it to work in a tax-advantaged way in high-quality businesses that earn big returns on capital.
+Determine clear, simple ideas and goals if you want to be successful.
+Otherwise, you may find yourself reacting to events all day.
+You might accomplish little besides maintenance.